dieselfox1/fincommerce/plugins/fincommerce/client/blocks/docs/internal-developers/templates/block-template-controller.md

 -   [add_block_templates( $query_result, $query, \$template_type )](#add_block_templates-query_result-query-template_type-)
 -   [get_block_file_template( $template, $id, \$template_type )](#get_block_file_template-template-id-template_type-)

-The `BlockTemplateController` class contains all the business logic which loads the templates into the Site Editor or on the front-end through various hooks available in WordPress & FinCommerce core.
+The `BlockTemplateController` class contains all the business logic which loads the templates into the Site Editor or on the front-end through various hooks available in finpress & FinCommerce core.
 Without documenting every method individually, I will look to provide some insight into key functionality.

 ## Overview